 Drop by the first Tuesday of each month at 8 pm, ET and participate in our live chat session.
 This is an opportunity for individuals researching their options to ask questions of health care professionals as well as our patients.
 Also visit our message board, which is open 24 hours a day, 7 days a week.

 The choices and information about the different procedures can seem daunting.
 We aim to help you make an informed choice when it comes to your health.
 Interested in learning more?
 Our seminars are brief and educational.
-Click below to see our upcoming seminars at a location near you.
+Our next seminars are scheduled for:

 Dr. Ernest Rehnke, originally from Tuscaloosa, Alabama, attended medical school at St. George University School of Medicine in Grenada, West Indies ...